 The 20 20 20 Rule: A break for your eyes

-The 20 20 20 Rule is a safety microbreak concept developed by optometrist Dr. Jeffrey Anshel, is the 20 20 20 Rule: Every 20 minutes, look at something at least 20 feet away, for 20 seconds to reduce fatigue and eye strain.
+The 20 20 20 Rule is a safety microbreak concept developed by optometrist Dr. Jeffrey Anshel.
+It states: every 20 minutes, look at something at least 20 feet away, for 20 seconds to reduce fatigue and eye strain.

 - Discomfort around the eyes.